Donate

 Educate yourself

 Eating disorders can be overlooked or dismissed in the LGBTQ+ community because they do not fit the stereotype as depicted in mass media.
 But there is no single way that eating disorders present in people who are unwell.
-You can learn about the signs and symptoms of an eating disorder here.
+You can learn about the signs and symptoms of an eating disorder by visiting the types of eating disorders page on our website.

-You can also read and listen to the experiences of people with eating disorders in the LGBTQ+ community – we’ve shared some of these below.
+You can also read and listen to the experiences of people with eating disorders in the LGBTQ+ community – we’ve shared some of these above.
+FFLAG has guides for family and friends supporting people who identify as LGBTQIA+ on their website.

 Create a safe space